English Seed Crackers (1 Cracker)

 How to consume english seed crackers without glucose spikes

-Add a source of protein, such as cheese, hummus, or a nut-based spread, to your English seed crackers to slow down digestion and stabilize blood sugar levels.
+Include a source of protein or healthy fats such as hummus, avocado, or a small serving of cheese with your seed crackers to help slow down digestion and moderate the glucose spike.

 Stay Hydrated